clyang82/istio-multi-cluster/README.md

 This repo is designed to install shared control plane (multi-network) in 2 eks clusters.
 The document is https://istio.io/docs/setup/install/multicluster/shared-gateways/
 After installed and configurated successfully, deploy the https://github.com/GoogleCloudPlatform/microservices-demo for demo purpose.

+The repo is tested against the istio-1.4.4 successfully.

 ## Notes for shared control plane (multi-network)
 1. the `context` and `cluster` in .kube/config has some special words so that cannot be used directly.
 You have modify
 ```